Lobster Tacos with Slaw and Warm Scallion Butter.

 These Lobster Tacos with Warm Scallion Butter are almost too good to be true.
 You know what makes them that good, aside from the sweet lobster meat?
 The warm scallion butter.
 Heavenly.

 Yes, we use real butter in our house.
 It can still be a healthful recipe when butter is incorporated.
-The whole recipe calls for 4 Tbsp, so split between 4 people, we’re talking about 1 Tbsp per person (if the butter is divided evenly, which in most cases, like our house, it is not :)).
+The whole recipe calls for 4 Tbsp, so split between 4 people, we’re talking about 1 Tbsp per person.

-Here’s how to make these Lobster Tacos with Warm Scallion Butter.
+Here’s how to make these Lobster Tacos with Slaw and Warm Scallion Butter:

 - In a large bowl, combine coleslaw, cilantro and rice vinegar.
 Toss and set aside.